12 Simple Habits to Naturally Boost Your Immune System

-Mushrooms have been valued in the Far East for more than 2,000 years.
-But experts now see more benefits of this food in all forms of medicine—particularly your immune system.
-One small study found that shiitake mushrooms improved T-cells and reduced inflammation, both important for keeping you healthy.
+Scientists have been finding more and more benefits of mushrooms in many areas of health—including your immune system.
+One study found that shiitake mushrooms improved T-cells and reduced inflammation—both important for keeping you healthy and fending off illness.

 Don’t let yourself freeze

-Mom was right: You’re could catch an infection if you’re cold.
-Some research suggests that our immune cells don’t fight as strongly against viruses when we’re cold.
-Find out the 10 ways your unknowingly sabotaging your immune system.
+Mom was right: you could catch an infection if you’re cold.
+Some research suggests that our immune cells don’t fight as strongly against viruses when we’re uncomfortably chilly.

-You’ve probably heard about the health benefits of turmeric, a trendy spice often found in curry dishes that you can easily sprinkle on veggies and pasta, too.
-The reason it’s so great for your wellness is because of its anti-inflammatory and antioxidant properties, providing you with a strong system to fight of sickness, says Elliott.
-In fact, here are 10 things that happen to your body when you eat more turmeric.
+You’ve probably heard about the health benefits of turmeric, a spice that’s been trending, but has been used in curry dishes for centuries.
+The reason it’s so great for your wellness is because of its anti-inflammatory and antioxidant properties, providing you with a strong system to fight sickness, says Dr. Elliott.
+In fact, here are more things that happen when you eat more turmeric.

 Look for produce high in quercitin

 In addition to anti-inflammatory foods and those packed with antioxidants, Elliott suggests trying fruits and veggies that have quercitin.
-This is a plant pigment or flavonoid that boosts the immune system and blocks histamine—the chemical that releases in the setting of allergies and infection, causing redness congestion, and swelling, Elliott explains.
-Kale, tomatoes, broccoli, raw asparagus, capers, and blueberries all contain high amounts.
-Learn what happens to your body when you don’t get enough fruits and veggies.
+This is a plant pigment, or flavonoid, that boosts the immune system and blocks histamine—the chemical that releases in the setting of allergies and infection, causing redness congestion, and swelling.

 Get some ginger